ndettmer/neuronal_synchrony_replication/README.md

 Code file for the first experiment.
 Run to simulate experiments with 3 HH neurons.
 Modulate variables to produce different settings.
 Saves the results and cofigurations as csv files.

 #### nest
 Code file for the second experiment.
-Run to simulate experiments with 3 populations of AIF neurons.
+Run to simulate experiments with 3 populations of IAF neurons.
 Modulate variables to produce different settings.
 Saves the results as csv files.

 #### dumps
 Contains all experimental results